asishgeek/asishgeek.github.io/_posts/2015-12-03-numpy-elem-wise-matrix-mul.markdown

     > %timeit -n 10000 einsum('ij,kj->ikj', A, B)
     10000 loops, best of 3: 2.84 µs per loop

+In the first approach creating a new array and reshaping it are additional operations that the *einsum* method doesn't have.
+So to get an idea about the time it takes to just multiply the rows using python list comprehension I ran the following benchmark:

+    > %timeit -n 10000 [A[i,:] * B[j,:] for i in range(A.shape[0]) for j in range(B.shape[0])]
+    10000 loops, best of 3: 22.4 µs per loop

+From the above it is clear that the bulk of the time is spent in looping, which is slow, rather than creating a numpy array and reshaping it.

 ## Concluding remarks
 The *einsum* function in numpy is a powerful construct that can be used to represent complex matrix operations in a compact way and can result